-3. Pre-3 students must be 3 years old by September 30th and fully toilet trained.
-Pre-4 students must be 4 years old by September 30th and fully toilet trained.
-Pre-5 students must be 5 years old by December 31st (or be eligible for Kindergarten the following year AND have attended a preschool program and come with a recommendation from the previous preschool teacher stating that the child is ready and would benefit from a full week program).
+- i.
+Pre-3 students must be 3 years old by September 30th and fully toilet trained and have an ability to learn in the classroom setting. - ii.
+Pre-4 students must be 4 years old by September 30th and fully toilet trained and have an ability to learn in the classroom setting. - iii.
+Pre-5 students must be 5 years old by December 31st (or be eligible for Kindergarten the following year), have attended a preschool program and come with a recommendation from the previous preschool teacher stating that the child is ready and would benefit from a full week program.
+If the student has not attended another preschool, the school will require certain testing or assessment for school readiness; please contact the school.